luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Bootstrap5-MAUI/README.md

 ![image](https://github.com/user-attachments/assets/140a3cf9-e31e-45a9-b148-45f1f6c14d4e)

-See your MAUI Blazor application running in your Mobile device and also in your XAML
+See your MAUI Blazor application running in your Mobile device and also in your Previow XAML dynamic View

 ![image](https://github.com/user-attachments/assets/b03d307c-c73c-4643-bcba-bbea345edc65)